mattallen-it/iam-infrastructure-labs/Lab-01-Identity-Infrastructure-Foundation/README.md

 - Hyper-V used as an isolation boundary for identity infrastructure testing
 - BitLocker verified to ensure host-level data protection
 - Standard user account configured for daily operations, with administrative access reserved for privileged tasks
+- Identity infrastructure is intentionally isolated to simulate enterprise trust boundaries and reduce attack surface

 # Lab Steps and Evidence